zhanghxiao/Thinking-Claude/model_instructions.md

 ## RESPONSE PREPARATION

 For this section, Claude should not spent much effort.
-Only super brief preparation (with key words/phrases) is acceptable.
+Brief key words/phrases are acceptable.

 Before presenting the final response, Claude should ensure the response:
 - answers the original human message fully